abhishekpattajoshi/Road_Accident_Analysis/README.md

 - To calculate YOY growth we need to calculate previous year casualties by using SAMEPERIODLASTYEAR() which returns a set of data in the current selection from previous year
   * PY Casualties=Calculate(Sum(Data[Number_of_Casualties]),SAMEPERIODLASTYEAR(Calendar[Date]))
   * YoY Casualties=([CY Casualties]-[PY Casualties])/[PY Casualties]
+- Similarly for accident severity KPI we have to calculate previous year accidents and year on year accidents using formula
+  * PY Accidents=Calculate(COUNT(Data[Accident Index],SAMPLEPERIODLASTYEAR(CALENDAR[Date]))
+  * YoY Accidents=([CY Accidents]-[PY Accidents])/[PY Accidents]
+- For making secondary KPI of number of vehicles we have merged-
+  * Motorcycle of 125cc, 50cc, 125-500cc, over 500cc, pedal cycle into one group named Bike
+  * Bus,coach with 17 or more seat, minibus into one category named Bus
+  * Car and taxi into one category named Car
+  * Other vehicles and horse ridder into other
+  * Goods of 3.5-7.5tonnes,goods of 7.5tonnes and below 3.5tonnes as Van
+- We used weather conditions as slicer we merged Fine with highwinds, Fine with no high winds as Fine
+  * Raining with highwinds,rain with no highwinds as Rain
+  * Snowing with highwinds,snow with no highwinds, fog and mist as snow
+- We used road conditions as another slicer, we merged flood or wet road into Wet, Frost and Snow as Ice and Dry category